-Gate reviews are a critical component of project selection.
-A winning portfolio must contain winning projects, therefore the project governance board must be able to discriminate between good projects and great projects.
-The decision gate process enables the project governance board to review these projects based on preselected strategic criteria at the gate reviews of the decision gate process.
+Phase-gate reviews improve project selection.
+If an organization wants a winning portfolio then the governance team must select winning projects.
+Therefore the project governance board must be able to discriminate between good projects and great projects.
+The phase-gate process enables the project governance board to review these projects based on preselected strategic criteria at the gate reviews of the decision gate process.
 At each of those gates, important project information is provided to the project governance board to make a go/no-go decision related to the project.
 Without this mechanism, unnecessary or poorly planned projects can enter the portfolio and bog down the work load of the organization, hampering the benefits realized from truly important and strategic projects.

 The ability to screen out misaligned projects is based on the types of decision making criteria used for gate reviews.
 Another way to look at the criteria is that they act as gate review filters.
 For instance, some companies may have no filters and approve every project; another company may only judge projects based on financial contribution and screen out very fewer projects; whereas other companies will makes gate decisions based on financial contribution, investment risk, and resource availability.
 We can see this by the image below.